ramital/SecureStorage/README.md

 # Healthcare PHI Secure Storage Service

-This project is a HIPAA-aligned secure storage platform designed to address systemic vulnerabilities in U.S. healthcare data infrastructure.
-It provides small and mid-sized providers with enterprise-grade tools to securely store, retrieve, and manage Protected Health Information (PHI).
-Developed using .NET 8, Azure services, React, OpenFGA, and Keycloak, the solution reflects compliance with U.S. federal cybersecurity frameworks, supports digital modernization efforts, and introduces responsibility-spread key management to enforce zero-trust decryption via multi-party collaboration
+This project is a HIPAA-compliant secure storage platform addressing vulnerabilities in U.S. healthcare data infrastructure.
+Tailored for small and mid-sized providers, it offers enterprise-grade tools for secure storage, retrieval, and management of Protected Health Information (PHI).
+It integrates patient consent management with real-time OTP verification and includes a tamper-proof blockchain audit trail.
+Built with .NET 8, Azure services, React, OpenFGA, and Keycloak, it ensures compliance with U.S. federal cybersecurity frameworks, supports digital modernization, and implements responsibility-spread key management for zero-trust decryption through multi-party collaboration.
 ## 📌 What It Solves

 - **Zero-Trust PHI Protection:** Combines AES-256 encryption, Azure Blob Storage, Key Vault, and OpenFGA to ensure that only explicitly authorized services (via JWT + policy) can access encrypted PHI mitigating ~$10B annual breach costs (Ponemon Institute, 2023).